-Current work permits that cannot be renewed because of the March 5, 2018 cut-off for filing a renewal will remain valid until their expiration date.
-The work permits are not being canceled or rescinded as of March 5, 2018.
-For example, if your work permit expires December 10, 2018, you cannot renew it, but it will remain valid until December 10, 2018.
-Once your work permit expires, you will no longer be able to renew your work authorization under the DACA program and continue to work lawfully.
+Current work permits will remain valid until their expiration date.
+The work permits are not being canceled or rescinded.
+For example, if your work permit expires October 10, 2020, it will remain valid until October 10, 2020.

 I WANT TO RENEW MY DACA BUT CANNOT AFFORD THE FEES?

 If you are a current UC Berkeley student, application fees will be covered by the Undocumented Student program.
 We are working with community partners to raise additional emergency funds to be able to provide the $495 renewal for other members in our community.
 If you can make a donation to help with this effort, please donate here and indicate that this is for “DACA.”